blairhudson/fastapi-agents/README.md

 - 🔐 **Built-In Security**: Easily add API key, OAuth2, cookie, or OpenID authentication to your endpoints.
 - 📚 **Agent Framework Support**: Compatible with agent frameworks like PydanticAI, Llama-Index, and HuggingFace Smolagents.
 - 🐳 **Pre-Built Containers**: Easily deploy agents in your favourite framework with ready made containers.
+- 🔌 **OpenAI Compatibility**: Use your APIs with other AI tooling including the OpenAI SDK itself.
+(Experimental)
 - 🛠️ **Extensibility**: Support additional agent frameworks by extending the `BaseAgent` class.
 - 🧩 **Dynamic Dependencies**: Inject and resolve request-specific configurations effortlessly.
 - 🚀 **Performance Optimized**: Leverage FastAPI's high performance and scalability for AI agent interactions.